-ChefSecret: Edible wafer paper sheets are used for making creative edible decorations such as butterfly wings, flowers, feathers or using it to add texture to the sides of cakes, and so much more.
-Rice paper can be printed or airbrushed on and cut out using different punch cutters.
-Five 8 x 11-inch sheets cost about $4.00.
-Quip of the Day: “When you teach a wolf to meditate, he becomes aware wolf.” ------------------------------------------- Do you have a question or comment?
-Send your thoughts to ed@perspectives-la.com.
-All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #ChristmasRecipes #Christmas #ChristmasCandy #Torrone #SoftNougat #ItalianSoftNougat #Dessert #Holidays2023 #QuarantineKitchen #Covid19 #RedCross #FeedingAmerica #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2023
+Quip of the Day: Why just dream it when you can go nuts and do it?
+Forget about nutting up or shutting up, always opt for the nut-up option. ------------------------------------------- Do you have a question or comment?
+Send your thoughts to [email protected].
+All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide.
+We have added a new search feature to make it easier to navigate through our blogs. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Baking #Dessert #Cookies #PecanTartletCookies #Pecans #Recipes2025 #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2025

 0 Comments